 Chiropractic treatment aims to maintain spinal alignment, which aids in the proper functioning of the neurological system and eases tension in the muscles and bones.
 The alignment can be accomplished in a variety of ways that are suitable for your body.

 This method is applied to joints other than the spine, such as the hip, knee, ankle, shoulder, elbow, and wrist joints.
 Extremity manipulation is frequently used to treat conditions, including carpal tunnel and posture-related problems.
 It is proposed that tension on the spine can be decreased by aligning these joints.

 2. Flexion Distraction

-The technique employs a specific table to gently and rhythmically distract and flex the spine.
-This table’s adjustments are painless and comfortable, making them a suitable option for individuals who have just been injured or have a strong sensitivity to other types of adjustment.
+Flexion distraction requires a specific table to gently and rhythmically distract and flex the spine.
+This table’s adjustments are painless and comfortable, making them suitable for individuals who have just been injured or have a strong sensitivity to other types of adjustments.
 This method is frequently used to repair disc problems that cause symptoms, including leg and back discomfort.

 3. The Gonstead Adjustment